Raikir-i-sh/SekiroMods/README.md

 Installation: Firstly, Copy all files from ModManager into Sekiro's folder where sekiro.exe is present & also make "mods" named folder there.
 Put all files from 'Merged_mods' folder into 'mods'.
 Those names are case-sensitive and should not be changed .
+NOTE: All the mods here works for Sekiro v1.0.5 So it might work for v1.0.6 as well But won't work for older versions like v1.0.2.

 This mods is a merge of following mods :
 Sakura Arts, 100x coins sell value , Remove annoying sounds , No time for plus( which gives OP Xp boost) , QoL mod Mega Merge ( which itself is a merge of 7+ mods) , Art of Battle.